adarshjhaa100/learn-software-dev/README.md

-# Learn Programming the fun way: Build a communcations app from scratch
+# Learn software development the fun way: Build a communcations app from scratch

 Want to learn a new language in a fun way?
 Want to become a better developer doing that?
 Let's build a communications app starting with the description provided.